 How to Become a Doctor: Step-by-Step Guide

 Learn how to become a doctor.
-Research the education and career requirements, licensure and experience required for starting a career as a doctor.
+Research the education and career requirements, as well as licensure and experience required for starting a career as a doctor.

 Doctors diagnose illnesses and treat injuries by examining patients, performing procedures, taking medical histories, prescribing medications, and conducting tests.
 In order to prevent patients from getting sick, doctors may also advise them on preventive health care and diet and exercise.
 While general practice doctors will assess patients' overall health, many doctors specialize in a specific area, such as cardiology, neurology, orthopedics, or pediatrics.

 After earning a bachelor's degree, prospective doctors will need to enroll in an accredited medical school, complete residency training, and pass the necessary licensing examinations.
 The table below includes the requirements to become a doctor.

 |Degree Level||Medical degree*|